The Best Christmas Markets in Germany

 Don’t forget to check out our web story: The 15 Best Christmas Markets in Germany

-15 Fun and Festive Christmas Markets in Germany
+15 Festive Christmas Markets in Germany

 1. Dresden Striezelmarkt